-Figure 4: A combination of live and dead materials used in the streambank bioengineering practice.
-Source: ASA, "North American Agroforestry: An Integrated Science and Practice."
-Chapter 7.
+Figure 4.
+A combination of live and dead materials used in the stream bank bioengineering practice.
+Source: Schultz et al. 2009.

-Rock rip-rap - Rocks anchored to the stream bank.
+Rock rip-rap.
+Rocks anchored to the toe of the stream bank.
 This type of stabilization is useful in areas of severe undercutting.
-Size of the rock is directly related to stream size, volume, and velocity.
-Larger streams with increased water velocity will require larger rock.
+Size of the rock is directly related to stream size, and the volume and velocity of water flow.
+Larger streams with increased water volume and velocity will require larger rock.
+A mixture of rock sizes is often appropriate to provide a surface with minimal openings that allow water to move through turbulently.
+In no case should large chunks of concrete be used for this purpose as they often allow large gaps that water is forced through at higher velocities and turbulence that can erode the soil behind the concrete slabs.
 In order to avoid undercutting of the anchored rock, the rip-rap should extend to stable material in the channel bottom.
 In some cases, it may be necessary to reshape the stream bank prior to rock placement.